brettmarl/wct-status/hiker_reports.md

+# 02 AUGUST - CAMP
+Location: 58
+Heavy rains make camping at Cullite not recommended (by the parks office).
+The creek gets high and hard/impossible to follow the creek bed to camp.
+Hikers should be aware if this is their final destination.

 # 28 JULY - INSECTS
 Location: 54-55
 Wasp nest next to a board walk-on the ocean side.
 Everyone we talked to didn't notice them.
 When we went through I got swarmed.
 They were angry and a few followed us for over an hour!
 Mud helps eleviate the pain of stings.